-Cala Sith is a carefully modernized, fully central heated, 19th century house situated in the middle of the picturesque conservation village of Port Charlotte.
-The house can accommodate up to six people in 3 bedrooms self catering.
+Cala Sith is a carefully modernized traditional Islay stone cottage situated in the centre of the picturesque conservation village of Port Charlotte.
+The house can accommodate up to six people self catering in three bedrooms/two bathrooms.

 CALA SITH, 17 Main Street, Port Charlotte, Islay

-Cala Sith ( a peaceful haven) is a carefully modernised, fully central heated, traditional 19th century Islay cottage which can sleep six people.
+Cala Sith ( a peaceful haven) is a carefully modernised, traditional Islay stone cottage which can sleep up to six people self catering.
 Situated in the middle of the picturesque conservation village of Port Charlotte, the house is a convenient short walk to all amenities in the village.
 The fishing pier, a small sandy beach, the village pub and the village shop/post office/petrol station are all within 200 yards.

 Accommodation (Scottish Tourist Board 3 Star)

-The accommodation, which has electric central heating with full double glazing, consists of:
+The accommodation, which has electric heating and double glazing in all rooms, consists of:

 The entrance hall provides storage for coats, anoraks and boots.
-The house is family friendly; well behaved pets are welcome by prior arrangement.
-Off street parking is available.
+The house is family friendly; well behaved pets are welcome by prior arrangement at time of booking.
+Adjacent street parking.
 The house is non-smoking throughout.

 Amenities in Port Charlotte

-The Museum of Islay Life, the Wildlife Centre, the Port Charlotte hotel and the Croft Kitchen Restaurant are within short walking distance.
+The Museum of Islay Life, the Wildlife Centre, the Port Charlotte & Lochindaal hotels, and Jan's Restaurant are within walking distance.
 The Port Mor Centre, on the edge of the village, contains a modern cafe and a large children's playground.

 Travel to Islay

 The house is rented by the week, from1:00 pm Saturday.
 To allow for cleaning, guests are asked to vacate by 10:00 am the Saturday they are due to leave.
-Rates vary from £350 to £500 per week, all inclusive, depending upon season and length of stay.
-For current weekly rates in effect, please see the Booking and Contact information section below.
+Rates vary from £350 to £600 per week, all inclusive, depending upon season and length of stay.

 Booking & Contact Information